When was the last time you logged into Google Analytics?

 But the reason many business owners, or those within the company, never log into Google Analytics, is they have no idea what to look for.

 So let’s find out how to get the best from Google Analytics to improve your website.

 How Can Google Analytics Help You?

 The insights that Google Analytics (GA) gives me are second to none.

 I learn so much about the people on the ProfitReach website and the right places to make changes.
-It’s got to be my favourite marketing tool.

 - You get a deeper understanding of your customers.
 Google Analytics gives you the free tools that you need to analyse data for your business in one place.
 It helps you understand how people use your sites, so you can take action to improve their experience.

 - You build a complete picture.
 Understand your site users to better evaluate the performance of your marketing, content, products and more.

 - You get insights only Google can give.
 Use Google’s unique machine learning capabilities to discover new insights from your data – such as which users are likely to convert or which customers have high revenue potential.

 - You connect your insights to results.
 Analytics is built to work with Google’s advertising and publisher products so you can use your insights from Analytics to help you reach the right customers.